Applications for Sterile 3D Printing

 In this test, a host of FDM materials are visually inspected after exposure to five types of sterilization: autoclave, flash autoclave, ethylene oxide gas (EtO), hydrogen peroxide gas plasma, and gamma radiation.
 Of the nine materials tested, only three passed visual inspection after testing without showing damage: PC-ISO, PPSF, and ULTEM 9085.

 The noted experiments indicate that non-sterile thermoplastics expended by direct 3D printing meet the demands of sterile production.
 The current trajectory indicates that materials and technology will continue to grow in accessibility and capability, therefore making these technologies more realistic for common use.
 The chemistry of 3D printed materials is heavily guarded, and often proprietary.
-Growth in the 3D printing industry and entrance of new competitors continues to tighten the grip on information, increase enforcement of intellectual property, and limit sharing of trade secrets.
-Because materials and processes for developing 3D printed materials are kept as close guarded secrets, secondary markets for 3D printed parts slow market growth for less explored applications.
+Growth in the 3D printing industry and the entrance of new competitors continue to tighten the grip on information, increase enforcement of intellectual property, and limit sharing of trade secrets.
+Because materials and processes for developing 3D printed materials are kept as closely guarded secrets, secondary markets for 3D printed parts slow market growth for less explored applications.

 For any use, consulting with a 3D printing expert is recommend ensuring intended use aligns with a manufacturer’s best practices.